-The first Processional Image
+The First Processional Image

-website.
-The archivist posted them on Twitter (@olwarchives), hoping to learn more.
+honorary archivist posted them on Twitter (@olwarchives), hoping to learn more.

-comments, please do so, by email or Twitter.
+comments, please do so.

 In late 1932 the processional image was recorded as a gift to the Shrine.

-the Oxford Movement.
+Centenary of the Oxford Movement.

 from Our Lady’s Mirror Spring & Summer & Autumn 1933